rapenne-s/bento/README.md

     └── fleet.nix
 ```

+# Environment variables

+`bento` is using the following environment variables as configuration:
+- `BENTO_DIR`: contains the path of a bento directory, so you can run `bento` commands from anywhere
+- `NAME`: contains machine names (flake config or directory in `hosts/`) to restrict commands `deploy` and `build` to this machine only

 # Workflow

 1. make configuration changes per host in `hosts/` or a global include file in `utils` (you can rename it as you wish)